bodrick/awesome/TOPICS.md

 ## monitoring

 *   [tldr-devops/startpack](https://github.com/tldr-devops/startpack) - Selfhosted tech starter pack for development of new project or startup
+*   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
+Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
+Including Cloud, WireGuard, Automation, Home Assistant, and Networking.
 *   [ClementTsang/bottom](https://github.com/ClementTsang/bottom) - Yet another cross-platform graphical process/system monitor.
 *   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
 *   [TechieGuy12/FileWatcher](https://github.com/TechieGuy12/FileWatcher) - A file and folder monitor that can send notifications, perform actions, or execute a command when a file or folder is changed.